-Co-sponsored by ACtioN Member Putnam Investments, this meeting will take place in 2-hour sessions over the course of May 27 and May 28, featuring Daniel Schrag, George Serafeim, Jessika Trancik, and Simon Levin.
+Co-sponsored by ACtioN Member Putnam Investments, this meeting took place in 2-hour sessions on May 27 and May 28, featuring Daniel Schrag, George Serafeim, Jessika Trancik, and Simon Levin.

 Classical economic theory suggests that growing demand for assets with “sustainability credentials” will enable firms to decrease their borrowing costs by increasing the sustainability of their operations.
 In theory this incentivizes firm leaders to employ more sustainable practices, and afford an advantage to firms that ceteris paribus decrease their environmental impact.
 In practice, there are several impediments to this approach.
 For example: